art-disent-fr.html

 WTC > paintings

-I then waited then for James Hanlon’s call.
+I waited then for James Hanlon’s call.

 Which never came.